Best & Worst Honda Accord Years

 The Worst Years: 2018

-The 2018 model year is identified as the worst of the 10th Generation Accord.
-The main issue reported by owners was with the forward collision avoidance system.
+The 2018 model year is identified as the most problematic of the 10th Generation Accord.
+The primary issue reported by owners was with the forward collision avoidance system.

-Despite being a feature designed to improve safety, it reportedly malfunctioned in certain scenarios, creating potential hazards.
+Despite being a feature designed to improve safety, it reportedly malfunctioned in certain scenarios, creating potential dangers.

-Honda addressed this issue in subsequent models, but it significantly affected the reputation of the 2018 Accord.
+Honda addressed this issue in subsequent models, but it considerably affected the reputation of the 2018 Accord.

 Honda Accord 11th Generation (2023)